Three small private colleges, all with the same parent organization, have closed since 2018. Who made the decisions to close?

 This website draws heavily from reporting by journalists in Portland, Selma, the Twin Cities, and nationally, and stitches their work together with original video and documentary analysis to uncover the drive by LCMS leadership to consolidate and control the institutions of the Concordia University System.
 It names and describes the network of nonprofit administrators, financial professionals, attorneys, and clergymen who have taken advantage of nonprofit exemptions and religious liberty protections to shut down the schools and liquidate their assets to fund other church entities.

 It also hopes to respond to ongoing events within the Concordia University System.
 Concordia University Portland is a defendant alongside the CUS, the Synod, and the Extension Fund in a lawsuit going to trial in 2023.
-The former campuses of Concordia University Portland and Concordia College New York are on the market but remain tied up in litigation.
+The former campuses of Concordia University Portland and Concordia College New York are sold for a combined $100 million.
 Most recently, the Synod announced plans to dissolve the CUS entirely and replace it with a new Commission on University Education.
 This website will adapt to events accordingly.